awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-enhanced.rst

    :dedent: 4
    :language: java

-See the :sdk-examples-java-iam:`complete example <EnhancedScanRecords.java>` on GitHub.
+See the :sdk-examples-java-dynamodb:`complete example <EnhancedScanRecords.java>` on GitHub.

 For more information, see :ddb-dg:`Working with items in DynamoDB <WorkingWithItems>` in the |ddb-dg|.